FAQ’s for Dakar 2018

 What kind of car should I bring to post?

 High clearance is a good suggestion, but not a requirement.
 If you wish to visit outside Dakar on a regular basis, a 4×4 might be a good investment.
-In Dakar, majority of the roads are paved, but many where we have residences are not, so having a vehicle with higher clearance is a good thing.
+In Dakar, majority of the main roads are paved, but many residential roads are not, so having a vehicle with higher clearance is hulpful.

 Can I ship my vehicle to Dakar which is older than 5 years and can I sell the car at the end of the tour?